+1977 (Public Law 95-113, enacted September 29).
 Food stamps, federally donated food, and the value of free or reduced price food for women and children under the Child Nutrition Act and National School Lunch Act.

-Provisions for exclusions for support and maintenance under the Disaster Relief and Emergency Assistance Act of 1974 extended on a permanent basis.
+(Public Law 95-171, enacted November 12).
+Provisions excluding support and maintenance under the Disaster Relief and Emergency Assistance Act of 1974 extended on a permanent basis.
 Effective January 1, 1978.

-Public Law 96-222, enacted April 1
+1980 (Public Law 96-222, enacted April 1).
 Earned income tax credit treated as earned income (temporarily excluded from 1975 through 1980).

-Remunerations received in sheltered workshops and work activity centers are considered earned income and qualify for earned income disregards.
+(Public Law 96-265, enacted June 9).
+Remunerations received in sheltered workshops and work activity centers are considered earned income and qualify for earned income exclusions.

-Impairment-related work expenses paid by the individual (including cost for attendant care, medical equipment, drugs, and services necessary to control an impairment) are deducted from earnings when determining if an individual is engaging in substantial gainful activity.
+Impairment-related work expenses paid by the individual (including cost for attendant care, medical equipment, drugs, and services necessary to control an impairment) are deducted from earnings when determining if an individual is engaging in SGA.
 Impairment-related work expenses are excluded in calculating income for benefit purposes if initial eligibility for benefits exists on the basis of countable income without applying this exclusion.

-Modifies provision under which irregularly or infrequently received income is excluded to conform to change from quarterly to monthly accounting; amounts excludable: \$20 or less of unearned income and \$10 of earned income in a month.
+- 1981 (Public Law 97-35, enacted August 13).
+Modifies provision under which irregularly or infrequently received income is excluded to conform to change from quarterly to monthly accounting; amounts excludable: \$20 or less of unearned income and \$10 of earned income in a month. - 1982 (Public Law 97-377, enacted December 21).
 From December 18, 1982, to September 30, 1983, certain home energy assistance payments are excluded if a state agency certified that they are based on need.

-Public Law 97-424, enacted January 6

-Support or maintenance assistance (including home energy assistance) provided in kind by a nonprofit organization or in cash or in kind by certain providers of home energy is disregarded if the state determines that the assistance is based on need.
+1983 (Public Law 97-424, enacted January 6).
+Support or maintenance assistance (including home energy assistance) provided in kind by a nonprofit organization or in cash or in kind by certain providers of home energy is excluded if the state determines that the assistance is based on need.
 Provision is applicable through September 1984.